TeacupLion

 OLYMPUS DIGITAL CAMERA

-Stabilizer: Medium cut-away
+Stabilizer: Medium tear-away

 Cut Away Stabilizer